Dean Chance: Baseball career

-Chance attended West Salem's Northwestern High School (Ohio) and starred on the baseball team and basketball teams (leading the team to a 1958 state title), but baseball is where Chance would shine.
+Chance attended Northwestern High School in West Salem, Ohio, and starred on the baseball team and basketball teams (leading the team to a 1958 state title), but baseball is where Chance would shine.
 During his high school years, he set several state records which still stand including a 52–1 career record, 20 wins in a season, 32 straight wins, eight no-hitters in a season (in both his junior and senior years), and 17 no-hitters total.
 He also led the Huskies to the Class A state semifinals in 1958 and a championship in 1959 (and pitching every inning of every postseason tournament game).

 Following high school, Chance signed with the Baltimore Orioles (for a $30,000 bonus and $12 Greyhound bus ticket) prior to the start of the 1959 season as an amateur free agent.
 After signing, he was assigned to the Bluefield Orioles in the class-D Appalachian League where he went 10–3 with a 2.94 ERA.
 In 1960, he went 12–9 for Fox Cities Foxes in class-B Illinois–Indiana–Iowa League.
 On December 14, 1960, Chance was drafted by the Washington Senators as the 48th pick in the 1960 AL expansion draft.
 Immediately following the draft, Chance was traded by the Senators to the Los Angeles Angels for outfielder Joe Hicks.
 He pitched most of 1961 for the Dallas-Fort Worth Rangers, going 9–12, before making his major league debut on September 11, 1961, at the age of 20.
 Chance finished the season 0–2 with a 6.87 ERA in five games, but was in the majors to stay.